All Episodes

 Are the people of Montana better off than they were two years ago?

-Um, this is not the kind of action that the people of Montana expect or want from the U.S. Senator.
+This is not the kind of action that the people of Montana expect or want from the U.S. Senator.

 And that's why we've been able to get so much traction.

-He he's received more contributions from lobbyists than Nancy Pelosi or Chuck Schumer.
+He's received more contributions from lobbyists than Nancy Pelosi or Chuck Schumer.

 Tester is a guy that voted against every big economic transformative policy of this president.

-It is a state that voted what, 20% plus for Donald Trump.
+It is a state that voted, what, 20% plus for Donald Trump.

-I'm serving as the insurance commissioner, for John Tester to come out and try and say that I'm responsible for high insurance rates when he was literally the vote that brought us Obamacare, which doubled and tripled the cost of health insurance for many of the people across the state of Montana.
+For John Tester to come out and try and say that I'm responsible for high insurance rates when he was literally the vote that brought us Obamacare, which doubled and tripled the cost of health insurance for many of the people across the state of Montana.

-And as if that wasn't bad enough, you're very aware that he was the one who invented this uh politics of personal destruction and and released a bunch of unfounded, untrue information about Admiral Ronnie Jackson so that he could destroy his reputation.
+And as if that wasn't bad enough, you're very aware that he was the one who invented this politics of personal destruction and released a bunch of unfounded, untrue information about Admiral Ronnie Jackson so that he could destroy his reputation.

-Well, let's talk about why did the libertarian bow out of the race and endorse you because this is a problem we're also having in Indiana, libertarian candidates, and I I actually have share a lot of values with libertarians, but the problem is that it siphons votes away from the Republicans and oftentimes is done and designed to help a Democratic candidate that is weak, in this case, John Tester, you know, he's an incumbent at 43%.
+And I actually share a lot of values with Libertarians, but the problem is that it siphons votes away from the Republicans and oftentimes is done and designed to help a Democratic candidate that it is weak.

 No, no, and I'll tell you something.